beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 like in Bizarro World.

-## Dereferencing {#defer}
+## Dereferencing {#deref}

-Like we've said, a pointer, also known as an address, is sometimes also called a _reference_.
-How in the name of all that is holy can there be so many terms for exactly the same thing?
-I don't know the answer to that one, but these things are all equivalent, and can be used interchangeably.

-The only reason I'm telling you this is so that the name of this operator will make any sense to you whatsoever.
+A pointer variable can be thought of as _referring_ to another variable by pointing to it.
+It's rare you'll hear anyone in C land talking about "referring" or "references", but I bring it up just so that the name of this operator will make a little more sense.

 When you have a pointer to a variable (roughly "a reference to a variable"), you can use the original variable through the pointer by _dereferencing_ the pointer.
 (You can think of this as "de-pointering" the pointer, but no one ever says "de-pointering".)

 What do I mean by "get access to the original variable"?
 Well, if you have a variable called `i`, and you have a pointer to `i` called `p`,